-Outputs

-We expecte to polish the first draft in Lent 2021.

-Major Difficulties and Any Other Issues

-The project is progressing more slowly as planned due to the more difficult coordination among co-authors due to the current pandemic situation.
+Outputs: We have suffered from some delay in Lent, but are polishing the first draft in Easter 2022.
+Major Difficulties and Any Other Issues: The project is progressing far more slower as planned due to the more difficult coordination among co-authors due to the pandemic and post-pandemic situation.
+Web Links:

-Web Links